mozilla/addons-server/docs/topics/development/static-files.md

 ## DEBUG Property and Static File Serving

-The behavior of static file serving can be controlled using the `DEBUG` environment variable.
+The behavior of static file serving can be controlled using the `DEBUG` environment variable or via setting it directly in the `local_settings.py` file.
+Be careful directly setting this value, if DEBUG is set to false, and you don't have sufficient routing setup to serve files fron nginx only, it can cause failure to serve some static files.

+It is best to use  the compose file to control DEBUG.a

 This is set in the environment, and in CI environments, it's controlled by the `docker-compose.ci.yml` file.

 The `DEBUG` property is what is used by django to determine if it should serve static files or not.
 In development,